akatumba/aws-spark-cluster-management/cluster-build/README.md

 It's recommended TF_VAR environment and command line variables be used as per the Terraform [documentation](https://www.terraform.io/docs/configuration/variables.html).

-For each machine cluster, we create the following objects:●	Virtual Private Cloud (VPC), ●	Network security groups, ●	Network subnets and routing tables, and ●	Machine instances corresponding to various nodes within the cluster.
+For each machine cluster, we create the following objects:* Virtual Private Cloud (VPC), * network security groups, * network subnets and routing tables, and * machine instances corresponding to various nodes within the cluster.
 The VPC, network security groups, network subnets and routing tables ensure all cluster resources are isolated from other managed clusters.

 ## Logging